Tel: +33 (0) 1 47 20 40 07

 Hair loss is considerably slowed down, the hair is restructured and strengthened, the scalp is rehydrated.

-In acne, the infection / inflammation pair plays a key role which can be combated by the biological properties of light.
+In acne, the infection / inflammation combination plays a key role which can be combated by the biological properties of light.
 LEDs are mostly low energy cold light sources.

 Stretch marks appear as linear streaks.
 They are often multiple and symmetrical.
 They currently affect around 50% of the population.
 The first appearances can take place during puberty (25% of affected girls, 10% for boys) but mainly during pregnancy (60 to 70% of women, mid 6th / 7th month).